Travel Guide Customize Your Trip

 • Ram Mandir

-• During Dashain and Tihar locals of Janakpur decorate these temples are lavish.
+• During Dashain and Tihar, locals of Janakpur decorate these temples lavishly.

-Earlier people used to sacrifice thousands of goats on the day of Maha Ashtami in the name of god.
-However, now people have stopped doing this tradition for a few years.
-According to the local people, devotees worship during the daytime whereas in the nighttime the temple reveals its beauty.
+People used to sacrifice thousands of goats on the day of Maha Ashtami in the name of god.
+However, people have stopped doing this tradition for a few years now.
+According to the locals, devotees worship during the daytime, whereas the Temple reveals its beauty at night.

 • Nari Bikash Kendra

-The women’s development center is another important place ere you should visit.
-This s a non-profit organization center that supports women.
-This organization has played a major role in developing women’s voices in Janakpur.
-Women development centers develop the skills of women and make them capable of earning their own life.
+The women’s development center is another essential place you should visit.
+This is a non-profit organization that supports women.
+This organization has played a significant role in developing women’s voices in Janakpur.
+Women’s development centers develop women’s skills and make them capable of earning their own lives.
 This has also encouraged Mithila culture and arts.
 This organization provides Mithila paintings, paper art, sewing, ceramics, and screen printing skills to the women.

-Here are some of the important information for Janaki Mandir visit
+Here are some of the critical information for the Janaki Mandir’s visit

-According to your trekking itinerary, you will stay the first night of your tour in Kathmandu.
-Then the second morning you will drive to Janakpur.
-You will have a 2-night stay here so you can stay at the resort as well as any hotel you wish according to your comfort and budget.
+According to your trekking itinerary, you will stay in Kathmandu for the first night of your tour.
+Then, on the second morning, you will drive to Janakpur.
+You will have a 2-night stay here, so you can stay at the resort or hotel you wish according to your comfort and budget.

-• Meal during Shree Ram Janaki Mandir Tour
+• Meal during the Shree Ram Janaki Mandir Tour

-Food is the best part of visiting new places, along with or national Daal, Bhat, tarkari, and Dido.
+Food is the best part of visiting new places, along with national Daal, Bhat, Tarkari, and Dido.
 The most famous food of Janakpur is street food like Bhaaja, Latti, Lassi, and Gear.
-This food is very good and at an affordable price.
-In addition to these refreshments drinks like tea, coffee, hot lemon, and soft drinks are easily available in Janakpur streets.
+This food is delicious and at an affordable price.
+In addition to these refreshments, drinks like tea, coffee, hot lemon, and soft drinks are readily available in Janakpur streets.

 • Safety Measure

-You know your health more than anyone else does so if you are not much comfortable with transportation on the way then you will have to keep medicines for a problem like headaches and vomiting.
-If you get some major health issues then, say it to your guide.
+You know your health more than anyone else does, so if you are not comfortable with transportation on the way, then you will have to keep medicines for a problem like headaches and vomiting.
+If you have significant health issues, tell your guide.

 • Freedom of panorama

-The travel from Kathmandu to Janakpur Mandir is a road trip so you can get marvelous pictures from the vehicles.
-Along with this, you can solo roam around Kathmandu for the best view.
-Chandragiri, Swyambhunath, and Pasuatinath are the major places for getting marvelous views on this trek.
+The journey from Kathmandu to Janakpur Mandir is a road trip to get marvelous pictures from the vehicles.
+You can also solo roam around Kathmandu for the best view.
+Chandragiri, Swyambhunath, and Pasuatinath are the significant places to get marvelous views on this trek.

 Interested to Travel in Nepal?
 Make Free Inquiry !

-• Level of luxury (services) During Shree Ram Janaki Mandir Tour
+• Level of luxury (services) During the Shree Ram Janaki Mandir Tour

-Luxury will be a choice, only if you can pay.
-You can get luxurious hotels from luxurious vehicles service on this trek.
-You can get comfortable seats in vehicles, better accommodation, great food, and other facilities in this trek.
+Luxury will be a choice only if you can pay.
+You can get luxurious hotels from luxurious vehicle services on this trek.
+On this trek, you can get comfortable vehicle seats, better accommodations, great food, and other facilities.

 • Humble attitude and gesture

-You will have to be humble and show food gestures to people rather.
+You will have to be humble and show food gestures to people instead.
 You should talk and interact with the locals kindly.
 Being rude will not help you on this travel to Janaki Mandir.
-Talking to locals will make your trek more fruitful and help you to know about different places.
+Talking to locals will make your trek more fruitful and allow you to know about different places.

 • Conclusion

-Generally, the Janaki mandir temple tour is of 2 nights 3 days but if you want then you can extend your vest to Janakpur.
-On this tour along with ram Janaki temple, you will get to know about Maithili and Tharu culture.
+Generally, the Janaki mandir temple tour is two nights and three days, but you can extend your vest to Janakpur.
+On this tour, along with Ram Janaki temple, you will learn about Maithili and Tharu culture.
 Your trek starts from Kathmandu and moves to Janakpur to visit Janaki temple and end the trek again in Kathmandu.
-We the team of Above the Himalayas will try to make your tour more comfortable and enjoyable.
-Ram Janaki is a fun and short tour, which will refresh you.
+We, the team of Above the Himalayas, will try to make your tour more comfortable and enjoyable.
+Ram Janaki is a fun and short tour that will refresh you.

 Book with Confidence